 When he was eight, he fell hard for Tina, a girl in his class.
 She was just as uninterested in him as Albert had been.
 Once again he was disappointed.

-When he was nine, one of our neighbours took an instant dislike to Jeremy.
+When he was nine, one of our neighbours took an instant dislike to Colin.
 She promptly taught her children and her friends’ children a new word.
 Faggot.
-Every day that summer, they congregated downstairs, screaming at Jeremy whenever he walked outside.
-It got to the point where him and his sister Emma used to crawl onto the balcony as if they were entering enemy territory, careful not to let their heads show over the balcony railing.
+Every day that summer, they congregated downstairs, screaming at Colin whenever he walked outside.
+It got to the point where him and his sister Kait used to crawl onto the balcony as if they were entering enemy territory, careful not to let their heads show over the balcony railing.
 The neighbour got evicted before we found a new apartment.